 Students are expected not only to attend all classes, but also to actively participate by significantly contributing to in-class analysis of cases, as well as any other type of class discussion.
 The evaluation of participation will be based on the extent to which it is relevant to the discussion, insightful, and progressive (e.g. builds or challenges previous comments, and thus helps move the discussion along, rather than restate what has already been said).
-To increase opportunities for effective participation, I will cold call a student either to open the class discussion or during one later in the discussion.
-Attendance will be taken at the beginning of each class.
+To increase opportunities for effective participation, I will cold call a student either to open the class discussion or during one.
+Roll is taken at the beginning of each class.